Americanism (ideology)

-Ideals considered to be Americanism vary widely from assimilation, monoculturalism, or centrality of a right to property to more classical liberal conceptions believed to be represented in the American Revolution, human rights, and republicanism.

-Americanism, also referred to as American patriotism, is a set of national values which aim to create a shared American identity for the United States that can be defined as "an articulation of the nation's rightful place in the world, a set of traditions, a political language, and a cultural style imbued with political meaning".
+Americanism is a set of national values which together create a shared identity of the United States and its allies that has been defined as "an articulation of the nation's rightful place in the world, a set of traditions, a political language, and a cultural style imbued with political meaning".
 The concept is "famously contested" and there is no consensus on "which is the true or authentic... exposition of Americanism... because each of these texts ... is informed by different interpretations of the nature, purpose, and goals of Americanism."

-Americanism is not merely nationalism and can cover two different meanings: the defining characteristics of the United States, or loyalty to the United States and defense of American political ideals.
+Americanism is not merely nationalism and can carry two different meanings: the defining characteristics of the United States, or loyalty to the United States and defense of American political ideals.
 These ideals include but are not limited to independence, equality before the law, freedom of speech, democracy, and progress.

 For example, according to the American Legion, Americanism is an ideology, or a belief in devotion, loyalty, or allegiance to the United States, or respect for its flag, its traditions, its customs, its culture, symbols, its institutions, or its form of government.

 Theodore Roosevelt wrote that "Americanism is a question of spirit, conviction, and purpose, not of creed or birthplace."

-The ideology has been central to a variety of fascist movements such as the Ku Klux Klan and the American Nazi Party.
-It has also been referred to by the American Communist Party with a slogan "Communism is Twentieth Century Americanism".